 Amanda serves on the Executive Board of the American Federation of Musicians Local 123 as well as Treasurer and Board Member of the National Music Council.
 She also participates in several other organizations including the National Performing Arts Conference, Cultural Advocacy Group and Virginia Association for Fund Raising Executives.

-Burton A. Zipser, Editor, Opportunity Bulletin, Ex Officio
+Burton A. Zipser, Editor, Conductor Opportunities Bulletin, Ex Officio

 - Music Director, Oakland Performing Arts (MI)

 - Director, International Archive of Jewish Music (MI)